You may have hidden dangers in your home that can affect toddlers.

 Making fixture or structural changes to rental properties

-If you’re renting a home, talk to your landlord or agent to get permission to install a furniture strap, angle brace or anchor to the wall.
-Explain why you want to install the device and assure them that if any damage is caused by the installation, you will repair it when the tenancy ends.
+If you’re renting, talk to your landlord or agent to get permission to install a furniture strap, angle brace or anchor to the wall.
 Make sure you get the landlord or agent’s approval in writing.